Multi-Symbol Forbidden Configurations: Block Matrices

 \begin{proof} We will begin with the upper bound.
-If we had at least columns, then at least $(q-1)(r-1)\binom{m}{p} + 1$ columns will have a majority symbol among the non-$r^\text{th}$ symbol that appears at least $p$ times in the column, since the first term is the total number of possible columns without this property.
-But after these $(q-1)(r-1)\binom{m}{p} + 1$ columns, there must exist $p$ rows such that at least $(q-1)(r-1) + 1$ columns has some non-$r^\text{th}$ symbol appearing $p$ times for each of the columns.
+If we had at least columns, then at least $(q-1)(r-1)\binom{m}{p} + 1$ columns will have a majority symbol among the symbols not equal to $r$ that appears at least $p$ times in the column, since the first term is the total number of possible columns without this property.
+But after these $(q-1)(r-1)\binom{m}{p} + 1$ columns, there must exist $p$ rows such that at least $(q-1)(r-1) + 1$ columns has some symbol not equal to $r$ appearing $p$ times for each of the columns.